textninja/textninja.github.io/posts/2022-01-01-link-gke-to-domain.md

 ---

-Exposing routes in Google Kubernetes Engine to a domain name I own is something I've done before in the past, but these challenges are not only an opportunity to try new things, but a chance to practice things I already know, whether I have them down pat or am starting to get rusty (as is the case here).
+Exposing routes in Google Kubernetes Engine to a domain name I own is something I've done in the past, but these challenges are not only opportunities to try new things, but a chance to practice things I already know, whether I have them down pat or am starting to get rusty (as is the case here).

 Luckily, since I'm kind of tired today, linking Google Kubernetes Engine to a domain you control is not difficult at all.
 Three steps, really, if you want to